gosling-lang/gosling-docs/Documentation.md

         // bind visual channels to corresponding data fields

-        // x and xe indiates the start point of the arc
+        // x and xe indicates the start point of the arc
         "x": {
           "field": "s1",
           "type": "genomic",